Script Editor

 1

-Acquire — collect DWI with reverse PE b0 (for topup).
-Save bvals, bvecs in BIDS.
+Acquire — DWI with reverse-PE b0 for topup.
+Save bvals/bvecs in BIDS.

 2

-Denoise — dwidenoise (Marchenko-Pastur PCA).
-Must be FIRST step on raw data.
+Denoise — dwidenoise (must be the first step on raw data).

 3